Ethanlloyd21/Burger-Get-In-To-My-Tummy-/README.md

 ## About

-* This application is an example of MVC design pattern that uses MySQL, Node, Express, Handlebars and ORM (CRUD - create, post, update, delete).
+* This application is an example of MVC design pattern that uses MySQL, Node, Express, Handlebars and ORM (CRUD - create, post, update, delete) to somewhat abstract SQL queries.

 * Structure